juliomotol/juliomotol.github.io-source/README.md

 # juliomotol.github.io

 ## Overview
 juliomotol.github.io is a portfolio website to showcase personal projects powered by [Vue.js](https://www.github.com/vuejs/vue).
-It is aimed to target prospective clients, customers and employers.
+It is aimed to target prospective clients and employers.

 ## Goals
 - Create an immersive website with current UI/UX trends.